- Pragmatic Craftsmanship (see The Pragmatic Programmer, Code Complete)

 See also my code conventions

-- Default attitude is traditional referential integrity with transactions and strict expectations of data consistency and durability
+- Default attitude is traditional referential integrity with schema, transactions, and strict expectations of data consistency and durability

 - Sacrifice consistency, integrity or durability to get performance or convenience when warranted